dziubenzo/tic-tac-toe/README.md

 # Odin Project - Tic-Tac-Toe
 A minimalistic implementation of the classic game of tic-tac-toe.
-For live demo, click [here] (https://dziubenzo.github.io/tic-tac-toe/).
+For live demo, click [here](https://dziubenzo.github.io/tic-tac-toe/).

 ## Features
 * Play against a computer player, another human or let two computer players battle it out